xmrec/xmrec.github.io/index.md

 | 18:50 - 19:00 | 12:50 - 13:00 | 09:50 - 10:00 | 00:50 - 01:00 | Closing                                                  |

 ## Registration
 XMRec participants should be registered at RecSys'21.
 However, we also need the list of registered participants to share the Zoom link of the workshop.
-Therefore, please register to XMRec, using the following Google Form:
+Therefore, please register to XMRec, using [Google Form](https://forms.gle/Vq8HVkP6G9cc9Sat6).

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScOB2qle0Aejzo3Q1xbT5ElDgcRDPVcj3V1Yoybk_qmddQNMw/viewform?embedded=true" width="640" height="642" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 ## Submissions